pranesh25joshi/automated-pipeline/README.md

    - Add protection rules and approvals to the `staging` and `production` environments
 3. Add repository secrets:
    - `KUBE_CONFIG`: Your Kubernetes cluster configuration file (base64-encoded)
+   - `DOCKER_USERNAME`: Your Docker Hub username
+   - `DOCKER_PASSWORD`: Your Docker Hub password or access token

 ### 4. Configure and Run the Workflow